Mathew Head: Return to the St. George Illawarra Dragons

+2010

+Head retired from the NRL in season 2010 on his own accord and went back to the Dapto Canaries as the teams Captain / coach.

 Coaching career

 Head was the Balmain Tigers SG Ball head coach between 2013 and 2015, winning the SG Ball in 2013 and the under 20's coach for the St George Illawarra Dragons club in 2016.
 In 2017, he was the Illawarra RLFC coach in the NSW Cup.
 In 2019, Head was coach of the St. George Illawarra Dragons Canterbury Cup team that won the minor premiership.
 In 2021, Head was appointed head coach of the St. George Illawarra Dragons NRLW team in the upcoming 4 week season.
 In 2022, Head replaced Matthew Elliott as assistant coach of the men's team.
 In 2023, Head was appointed head coach of the Wynnum Manly Seagulls.
 In March 2025, Head signed a 3 year extension that will take him through to the end of the 2028 season.